yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ---

-## Cleaned Dataset Description: After completing the data cleaning process in Excel, the Clean Data set consists of 175 tows including header.The dataset is now standardized, consistent, and analysis-ready.The following improvements were achieved:
+## Cleaned Dataset Description
+After completing the data cleaning process in Excel, the Clean Data set consists of 175 tows including header.The dataset is now standardized, consistent, and analysis-ready.The following improvements were achieved:

 - Removed extra spaces and standardized casing in the Customer_Name.
 - Cleaned and validated Email entries by fixing formatting errors, removing invalid characters, and handling missing values.